beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ## Publishing files and changes

-When you're ready to share your files, click "Publish."
+When you're ready to share your files, click "Review changes," and then "Publish."

-Even if somebody has the URL of your site, they won't be able to access the updates to your files until you "publish" them.
+Even if somebody has the URL of your site, they won't be able to access the updates to your files until you publish them.
 This gives you the opportunity to review your changes before they're public.

 <figure>